josh-ashkinaze/plurals/README.md

 # Package Overview

-'Plurals' is based on two abstractions—`Agents` (who complete tasks) and `Structures` (which are the environments in which `agents` complete their tasks).
+'Plurals' is based on two abstractions—`Agents` (who complete tasks) and `Structures` (which are the environments in which `Agents` complete their tasks).
 Agents can be optionally overseen by `Moderators`, a special class of Agents, who summarize the responses of Agents in Structures.
 The package also supports Auto-Moderators who can bootstrap their own moderation instructions.

 Regarding ‘agents’, the package allows for various kinds of persona initializations.
 Some of these leverage American National Election Studies (ANES), a nationally representative dataset.
 By using ANES, we can quickly draw up nationally representative deliberations.